Which PE Exam Should I Take?

 Which PE Exam Should You Take?

-After clearing the FE exam, a graduate engineer can immediately take a PE exam.
+After clearing the FE exam, a graduate engineer can take a PE exam immediately.
 As mentioned earlier, the PE exam can be taken in many engineering disciplines.
 However, choosing the right discipline for your exam is a very important decision to take.
 This decision will decide the type of your engineering license.
-Therefore, be vigilant enough and decide considering all the relevant factors.
+Therefore, be vigilant enough and decide to consider all the relevant factors.

-Following two factors are very important to consider;
+The following two factors are very important to consider:

 Therefore, don’t lose your chances by experimenting with new subjects.
 For instance, if you enjoy studying chemical engineering, then never go for an electrical one.

 The second important thing is your professional background.
 Your experience matters the most.
 If you have worked for two years as a nuclear engineer, you would automatically know more about nuclear stations than marine engineers.
 Thus, choosing the field according to your degree gives you an extra edge.

 2. Based on PE Exams Difficulty Level and Passing Rates